 What About Visitation Rights?

-Around about the asme time that the Legislature was contemplating changing the DRL, there was an important US Supreme Court case which emphasized the rights of parents to choose with whom they wished their children to associate.
+Around about the same time that the Legislature was contemplating changing the DRL, there was an important US Supreme Court case that emphasized the rights of parents to choose with whom they wished their children to associate.
 In order to avoid running afoul of this Supreme Court case, New York made changes to the rights of grandparents to get visitations with a grandchild.
 The current requirements are:

-1. The first way is if one of the parents is deceased.
+- The first way is if one of the parents is deceased.
 This is called “automatic standing’.

-2. The second way is that the grandparent has to either prove that he has had a close relationship with the child or children, or the grandparent made serious attempts to establish such a relationship, but was thwarted by actions of the parent.
+- The second way is that the grandparent has to either prove that he has had a close relationship with the child or children, or the grandparent made serious attempts to establish such a relationship, but was thwarted by actions of the parent.
 Other factors are also taken into account, for example if the grandparent created problems in the home by “meddling” in the affairs of the parent or parents.

 How Much Visitation Time Does A Grandparent Get?